 A good resume is very hard to find, and even harder to write.
 A good resume is your gateway to your new job, so you should pay a lot of attention to it.
 There are lots of tips and guides on how to write a good resume online.
+These professionally-written ready-to-use resume templates by Hiration spanning 200+ job roles will help you get the job done in no time.
 But a lot of attention should be put on how your resume should look like.
 We’ve talked to a lot of hiring managers and have gotten their feedback on what the best resume should look like.
 Stick around as this article could prove useful to you in the future.

 1. If You Have Professional Online Profiles, Include Them